 Upon successful completion, students will have the knowledge and skills to:

-- apply knowledge of the historical and cultural contexts of the literature of the nineteenth and twentieth centuries to some major authors, works and genres;
+- apply knowledge of the historical and cultural context to major authors, works and genres of the early twentieth century;

-- reflect and write analytically about the literary works and their contexts; and
+- reflect and write analytically about modernist literary works and their experiments with language and literary form; and

 - develop their own skills of literary critical analysis.